 Last week I talked about past goals from 2016.
 This week I want to talk about goals for the new year.
 This is an activity I recommend to anyone that wants to accomplish something.
 The new year turning is an obvious time to do this work, but you can set a goal and develop your plan to see it through at any time of the year.
-In fact, we recommend you relook at goals and add more or redevelop them as time goes on to make sure they’re still what you want and still viable.
+In fact, I recommend you relook at goals and add more or redevelop them as time goes on to make sure they’re still what you want and still viable.
 To reach a goal, you need to make the goal realistic…and outline a plan to get it done.
 I suggest that you write down any big goals for the year and hash out what you need to do to make them happen…and make yourself aware of issues that could arise to keep them from happening.
 If you make yourself honestly aware of potential pitfalls, you will watch out for them better.
 Once you have your goals, review them at least once every couple of weeks and assess how you are doing and if you need to rework your plan or make adjustments to your actions.

 You can see below an example of this goal development.
 I am not listing all of my goals, but just a few for examples.

 - Finish 1st Level Scores – I’m not too concerned about this one.
 I’ll be doing a show in February to knock out this final score I need.
 We are very easily schooling 1st level tests from time to time at home and working on 2nd + level work now.
-So I expect a higher score than strictly necessary for the medal score.

 - Finish 2nd Level Scores – I intend on doing 2-3 shows at 2nd level in 2016.
 There are 4 shows in March and April and those will be my aim for 2nd level.
 If I do not make the scores I need in that time, I have alternative shows over the summer.

 - Finish 3rd Level Scores – There are six shows from July – October to attend to work towards my 3rd level scores.